alexandertornede/online_as/README.md

 ### 4. Evaluation Results
 At this point you should be good to go and can execute the experiments by running the `run.py` on the top-level of the project.

-All results will be stored in the table given in the configuration file and has the following columns:
+All results will be stored in the table given in the configuration file, which has the following columns:

 * `scenario_name`: The name of the scenario.
 * `fold`: The train/test-fold associated with the scenario which is considered for this experiment